 Whether you own or rent your home, a tool kit is a wise investment for fixes and improvements you want or need to make.
 A good-quality tool kit prepares you to handle a wide range of small jobs around the house—everything from assembling furniture to replacing a doorknob.
 Ahead, read our guide to navigating the many choices, and don’t miss our roundup of top-favorite picks among the best home tool kit options available!

-- BEST OVERALL: STANLEY 65-Piece Home Tool Kit
+- BEST OVERALL: BLACK+DECKER 8V Drill & Home Tool Kit

 - RUNNER UP: WORKPRO 100-Piece Kitchen Drawer Home Tool Kit